-After graduating from Simmons College with a B.A. in Business/Management, I travelled to England to explore the part of the world my great grandfather came from.
+After graduating from Simmons College with a B.A. in Business/Management, I traveled to England to explore the part of the world my great grandfather came from.
 It was there in England that I finally found what I seemed to have been seeking most my life: a connection with the natural world.
 I was blessed to live in the countryside just south of London where I was able to be immersed in the natural world of blue bell forest, wild medicinal plants, and sacred trees.

 I went on to move to West Sussex, England.
-During the initial time there I developed lower back pain that was almost debilitating.
+During my initial time there I developed lower back pain that was almost debilitating.
 A friend referred me to her friend, Sophie, an aromatherapist.
 I was intrigued.
 Aroma what?
 I made an appointment with Sophie.
 Our first session took place in Horsham, England at a beautiful country home.
 We utilized an upstairs loft for the aromatherapy session.
 I will always remember the sun beaming in through the skylight, it was a glorious day in the English countryside.

 Sophie talked with me about various aspects of my life and then proceeded to create a customized massage blend for our session.
 She then applied the blend via an aromatherapy massage.
 I fell in love with the massage and the essential oils.
 All I truly remember from this session is that I fell asleep while she was completing the massage.
 When I awoke the very first thought I had was “This is what I want to do for the rest of my life!”.
 And although I rarely saw Sophie again, her impact on my life was great.

-Within three months of this experience I was registered at Raworth Centre of Natural, Nutrition and Sports Therapies (http://www.complementary-therapy-courses.co.uk) located just outside of London in Dorking, England.
-My instructor, Martin Stubbs (http://www.londonschoolofhealing.co.uk/BIOGRAPHIES.html) was amazing.
+Within three months of this experience I was registered at Raworth Centre of Natural, Nutrition and Sports Therapies located just outside of London in Dorking, England.
+My instructor, Martin Stubbs, was amazing.
 His love, passion and commitment to aromatherapy overflowed into all of the students attending.
 After 6 months of full time training and clinic, I graduated with a Diploma in Holistic Aromatherapy and Reflexology from Raworth Centre as well as the International Therapist Examining Board (ITEC).

 I continued my studies in England (and for years to follow) with Jan Kusmirek of Fragrant Studies/Fragrant Earth in Glastonbury.
 Jan Kusmirek was truly instrumental in my development as an aromatherapist.
 He was a pioneer in exploring unique base materials for essential oil application, emphasizing that the medicinal benefits of the delivery system (base product) were just as important as the essential oils.
-He was also a pioneer in offering a full range of organic essential oils and other products solely for the Aromatherapy practitioner through his company Fragrant Earth (www.fragrantearth.com).
+He was also a pioneer in offering a full range of organic essential oils and other products solely for the Aromatherapy practitioner through his company Fragrant Earth.